gofunky/tuplip/README.md

 ### separator

-`--separator` sets a different tag vector separator when reading from standard input.
+`--separator` or `-s` sets a different tag vector separator when reading from standard input.

 #### Example